johnathan-convertino-afrl/project_afrl_hdl_rf/README.md

   - fusesoc (2.4 or greater)
   - gtkwave
   - Icarus
-  - arm-none-eabi-gcc (needed for bootgen, done by python script at end of HDL build)
+  - arm-none-eabi-gcc version 11 (needed for bootgen, done by python script at end of HDL build)
-  - aarch64-linux-gnu-gcc  (needed for bootgen, done by python script at end of HDL build)
+  - aarch64-linux-gnu-gcc  version 11 (needed for bootgen, done by python script at end of HDL build)

 ### Software
   - build-essentials